JorchRL/Phonebook-app/README.md

-# phonebook-backend
+# Phonebook-BackEnd

-The backend for the phonebook app (3.1 to 3.6)
+The backend for the phonebook app (Excercises from part 3 of the course)